 Act 2: A storm engulfs the forest.
 When evil Rhawana’s attempts to kidnap Sita fail because she is protected by a magic circle, he returns disguised as an old man seeking shelter and water.
 Sita falls for his trick and she is kidnapped.
 On the way to Alengka Palace Rhawana is attacked by his mortal enemy and Rama learns of what has happened to his wife.

-Act 3: Searching for Sita, Rama meets Sugriwa, the Red Monkey King, and he agrees to help Rama find his wife.
+Act 3: Searching for Sita, Rama meets Sugriwa, the Red Monkey King.
+He agrees to help Rama find his wife.
 As they set out together for Alengka Palace, Hanoman, a white monkey with magical powers agrees to join in the search.
 Rama provides Hanoman with a ring to give Sita as proof Rama has entrusted him.

 Act 5: Rama reaches Algengka Palace as the monkey army defeats the giants.
 He battles and defeats Sita’s kidnapper, Rhawana.
 At last, Sita and Rama are reunited.